docwilco/rustlings-helper/README.md

   ![Watch Terminal](media/watch-terminal.png)

 * Always shows the output for the exercise you have open.
-* Updates the output if the file you have open changes for any reason.
+* Updates the output of the file you have open changes for any reason.
 * Automatically opens the next exercise when the current one compiles, runs, and passes tests and is marked as done.
 * Can show the provided hint for the exercises.
 * Can show the README for the sections of exercises.